Religious scholar Huston Smith is 92 today. A very happy birthday to him.

 This proves that Buddha’s idea of the infinite was not the idea of a spirit of an unbounded cosmic activity, but the infinite whose meaning is in the positive ideal of goodness and love, which cannot be otherwise than human.
 By being charitable, good and loving, you do not realize the infinite, in the stars or rocks, but the infinite revealed in Man.
 Buddha’s teaching speaks of Nirvana as the highest end.
 To understand its real character we have to know the path of its attainment, which is not merely through the negation of evil thoughts and deeds but through the elimination of all limits to love.
 It must mean the sublimation of self in a truth which is love itself, which unites in its bosom all those to whom we must offer our sympathy and service.

-On one hand, to say that religion is “of man” is curious, for what other religions are there on this planet?
+On one hand, to say that religion is “of man” is curious, for what creatures on this planet other than ‘man’ or humankind have religion?
 On the other hand, it points to the bothersome truth that all religions, all gods, and the supernatural were created by humans.
 Here is where, in my opinion, Buddhism has an advantage, because of its secular and humanistic qualities, Buddhism can be viewed as a path that goes beyond religion.
 This is where I think we should all go, beyond the misty realms of the divine and into the world of humanity . . . beyond illusion and into the real.

 Huston Smith writes,